Apothecary: Apothecary work as gateway to women as healers

 Apothecary businesses were typically family-run, and wives or other women of the family worked alongside their husbands in the shops, learning the trade themselves.
-Women were still not allowed to train and be educated in universities so this allowed them a chance to be trained in medical knowledge and healing.
-Previously, women had some influence in other women's healthcare, such as serving as midwives and other feminine care in a setting that was not considered appropriate for males.
-Though physicians gave medical advice, they did not make medicine, so they typically sent their patients to particular independent apothecaries, who did also provide some medical advice, in particular remedies and healing.
+Women were still not allowed to train or be educated in universities, so this allowed them a chance to learn medical knowledge and healing practices.
+Previously, women had some influence over other women's healthcare, such as serving as midwives and providing other feminine care in settings not considered appropriate for males.
+Though physicians gave medical advice, they did not make medicine, so they typically sent their patients to particular independent apothecaries, who also provided some medical advice, in particular remedies and healing.

 Methods

 Recipes

-Many recipes for medicines included herbs, minerals, and pieces of animals (meats, fats, skins) that were ingested, made into paste for external use, or used as aromatherapy.
+Many recipes for medicines included herbs, minerals, and animal matter (meats, fats, skins) that were ingested, made into paste for external use, or used in aromatherapy.
 Some of these are similar to natural remedies used today, including catnip, chamomile, fennel, mint, garlic, and witch hazel.
-Many other ingredients used in the past such as urine, fecal matter, earwax, human fat, and saliva, are no longer used and are generally considered ineffective or unsanitary.
-Trial and error were the main source for finding successful remedies, as little was known about the chemistry of why certain treatments worked.
+Many other ingredients used in the past, such as urine, fecal matter, earwax, human fat, and saliva, are no longer used and are generally considered ineffective or insanitary.
+Trial and error was the main method of finding successful remedies, as little was known about the chemistry of why certain treatments worked.
 For instance, it was known that drinking coffee could help cure headaches, but the existence and properties of caffeine itself was still a mystery.